 Will we see the same thing in 2022?
 It’s too early to say for sure.

 Orchardgrass struggles in wet, saturated soils, and we’re already seeing some increased disease pressure.
 However, the average yields in a soggy 2017 were still higher than last year’s dry period.

 Our annual ryegrass fields are draining better than in previous wet years, so they don’t seem to be suffering.
-The seed head formation looks good and it could be a better than average crop as long as it stops raining soon.
-Concern is increasing about the ability of a swather to make it thru the fields without getting stuck.
+The seed head formation looks good and it could be a better-than-average crop as long as it stops raining soon.
+Concern is increasing about the ability of a swather to make it through the fields without getting stuck.
 Those that have the capability to put a set of duals on the front end have either done so or will in the next week.